The Millennial Kingdom

 The Final Battle

-When Satan is turned loose again, released from Hell, he will do what he always does – try to take over.
+When Satan is turned loose again, released from Hell, he will do what he always does – deceive the masses and try to take over.
 But this time it won’t last long.
 This battle against God is truly the final battle of all ages.

 Revelation 20:7 When the thousand years are completed, Satan will be released from his prison, 8and will come out to deceive the nations which are in the four corners of the earth, Gog and Magog, to gather them together for the war; the number of them is like the sand of the seashore.